tokahuke/yaque/readme.md

 ## Sample usage

 To create a new queue, just use the `channel` function, passing a directory path on which to mount the queue.
-If the directiory does not exist on creation, it (and possibly all its parent directories) will be created.
+If the directory does not exist on creation, it (and possibly all its parent directories) will be created.
 ```rust
 use yaque::channel;